You are currently viewing The No.1 Mistake Architects Make With Their Design Fees

 Image by Andreas Breitling on Pixabay

-The idea behind the value survey was really quite simple – to find out what customers valued so that Allstate could increase their value proposition, attract more customers, and run a more profitable business.
+The value survey aimed to understand what customers truly valued, allowing Allstate to enhance their value proposition, attract more customers, and ultimately run a more profitable business.
+The results were eye-opening.

 Photo by Lukas from Pexels